squarecat/squarecat-a-gram/README.md

 - Add photos to an album in iCloud or Ente
 - Share it to get a public link
-- Paste that link into Squarecat-a-gram
+- Paste that link into Squarecat-a-gram via the `/admin` screen with your password
 - It does a bit of processing, then a new post appears on your feed!
 - Any subscribers are sent a web notification